Accommodations and Services for Students with disabilities

 If you disagree with the final decision of the Disability Director or with a faculty member about your accommodations, please speak to your Class Dean to see if an informal resolution can be achieved.
 If you wish to file a formal grievance about decisions or treatment by any staff or faculty member you may contact the Office of Institutional Diversity and Equity at 413-585-2141 and follow the college's procedures outlined on their website.

 Smith College is committed to assuring equal access for disabled students, staff, and faculty, as well as guests and visitors to the campus.
-It is the College’s policy to permit service animals as defined by the Americans with Disabilities Act in most areas of the campus, and may permit Support Animals on a case by case basis, to reside in the residence hall with a student with a documented disability as a reasonable accommodation.
+It is the College’s policy to permit service animals as defined by the Americans with Disabilities Act in most areas of the campus, and may permit Support Animals on a case by case basis, to reside in the residence hall with a student with a documented disability.
 Please contact the Office of Disability Services to make such a request.
+Bringing any animal to stay in campus housing takes planning and preparation by students and staff from several college departments.
+It will also be important that you have a care plan for your animal in case of emergency and that you communicate that plan to Disability Service as part of bringing an animal to the residence halls.